rsunderscore/rs_django/README.md

 - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication - this WORKS :tada:
 	- `path('accounts/', include('django.contrib.auth.urls'))`
 	- they suggestion putting registration stuff in a tempaltes subfolder off of project directory and then adding that directory to DIRS in TEMPLATES in settings.py e.g. `os.path.join(BASE_DIR, 'templates')`
+- access is controlled via the views
+	- decorators from from django.contrib.auth.decorators import
+		- login_required - redirect user to login then come back here
+			- login_url param - where to redirect after login (default is page redirected from)
+			- redirect_field_argument param - what the redirect param will be within url (default: next=)
+		- permission_required - limit access to a user with specific permission level e.g. @permission_required('view_group')
+		- user_passes_test - uses a function that takes user as input to pull information about the user and test it - returns False or Truthy (e.g. non-zero) - used for more flexible control of auth
+		- method_decorator - needed if you have a class based view
+	- can also manually invoke `redirect_to_login` function for even more control
+	- check in templates for request.user == AnonymousUser (means they didn't login) or user.is_authenticated

 ## sessions
 - cookie based, file based, or db based
 - there are laws about sites notifying about cookies now - make sure to notify
+- request.session

 ## custom tags and filters